rackerlabs/genestack/README.md

 #### Deploy Open vSwitch / OVN

-Note that we'er not deploying OVN / Openvswitch, however, we are using it.
+Note that we'er not deploying Openvswitch, however, we are using it.
 The implementation of this POC was done with Kubespray which deploys OVN as it's networking solution.
 Because those components are handled by our infrastructure there's nothing for us to manage / deploy in this environment.
-OpenStack will leverage ovn within openstack following the scaling/maintenance/management practices of kube-ovn.
+OpenStack will leverage OVN within Kubernetes following the scaling/maintenance/management practices of kube-ovn.

 #### Deploy the Compute Kit

+The first part of the compute kit is Libvirt.

 ``` shell
 cd ~/osh/openstack-helm-infra